 The natural numbers up to $16$ can be represented as

-We imagine that, at each generation, parents of a node are represented above it as nodes sorted in increasing order from left to right.
-The \textit{depth} of a parent is the number of edges of the unique path joining it with the root along the tree.
+We imagine that, at each generation, children of a node are represented above it as nodes sorted in increasing order from left to right.
+The \textit{depth} of a child is the number of edges of the unique path joining it with the root along the tree.
 It is immediate to see that if $n$ is prime, $\tau(n)=\{n:1\}$ and the corresponding tree consists of a dimer.
-If we focus on the \textit{topology} of such trees, ignoring therefore the labels appearing in the nodes, the construction above associate to each natural number $n>1$ a rooted planar tree.
-As the emerging structure is undecorated, different number are mapped to the same tree topology, as it appears in the sequence below, where $6$, $10$, $14$ and $15$ are all mapped in the same ``undecorated'' rooted graph:
+If we focus on the \textit{topology} of such trees, ignoring therefore the labels appearing in the nodes, the construction above associates to each natural number $n>1$ a rooted planar tree.
+As the emerging structure is undecorated, different numbers are mapped to the same tree topology, as it appears in the sequence below, where $6$, $10$, $14$ and $15$ are all mapped in the same ``undecorated'' rooted graph: